 As children get older, their stuff changes.
 Pieces get smaller.
 Duplo changes to Lego.
 Wooden trucks are replaced with remote-control helicopters.
 Eventually there are fewer toys and more devices and chargers.

 But when it’s on the floor, it’s all clutter, and getting kids to put away their stuff is exhausting.
-Some of us have the luxury of closing the door on their toy room.
+Some of us have the luxury of closing the door on the toy room.
 But most kids insist on dragging their things through the house and littering your sacred living spaces with unsightly plastic.
 If you have ever stepped on a sharp piece of lego in the dark, you’ll know what I mean.
-A shriek pierces the night as a weary parent stumbles to the bathroom bare foot.
-It’s a familiar sound.

 So how do I get my kids to put away their stuff?

 - Get organised.
-Have space in the cupboards, and zones for each category.
-Label every area and tub.
+Have plenty of space in the cupboards rather than cram everything in.
+Assign zones for each category.
+Label every area and tub so that things are easy to put away.
 If your kids can read, use words and have them help you make the labels.
 If they can’t, use pictures instead.
 Get inspiration from their playgroup or childcare.
-Or the internet.
+Those places are usually very organised.
+There are also some good ideas online.
 Get in touch if you need help.

 - Explain why packing up is necessary.
 Talk about taking care of their things so that they are not stepped on and broken.
-Creating calm spaces.
-Being able to find things again.
-Putting their important things back in their homes.
+So that their play space is calm and welcoming.
+So they can find things again.
+So their favourite items go to their homes.
 Kids love personifying inanimate objects.
 Play them a fun video like this to get their cogs turning.

 - Play packup music.
 Put on a tune they love and make it a fun ritual.
 It’s the equivalent to the workout playlist I use when I go for a run – uplifting and motivational.